 This L&NWR (LMS) train station on the Denton & Dukinfield line was closed in 1950.

-The booking office and its entrance were where the allotments
+The booking office and its entrance was where the allotments

-and steep narrow track down to the playing fields are on Mount Pleasent St.
+and steep narrow path down to the playing fields are on Mount Pleasent St.

-came out on the other side of Guide lane and ran right past the side
+out on the other side of Guide lane.
+Hooley Hill tunnel lies under the

 <- before now ->